originrose/cortex/examples/catsdogs-classification/INTRO.md

    index->class-name)))
 ```

-The steps are explained below below:
+The steps are explained below:

 1. convert the image to a compatible format (same size as network) and turn it into an observation, something that the network can act upon
-2. make a run of the network. the input is an array of obervations
+2. make a run of the network. the input is an array of observations
 3. the return object is also an array, one result for each element of the input array. (so take the first element)
-4. basically, each result is a score for each of the possible input, so util/max-index gets one of the possible categoies ("cat", "dog") and retrieve the one with the highest score
+4. basically, each result is a score for each of the possible input, so util/max-index gets one of the possible categories ("cat", "dog") and retrieves the one with the highest score

 ![resources/4-ways-cheer-up-depressed-cat.jpg](resources/4-ways-cheer-up-depressed-cat.jpg)